Chris Knox: Biography

 Knox's "It's Love", from the 2000 album Beat, has been used in "Share the Good", a Heineken Premium Light commercial directed by Todd Haynes and cinematographed by Edward Lachman.

 In 2009 Knox was awarded a New Zealand Arts Foundation Arts Laureate Award.

 On 11 June 2009 Knox was admitted to Auckland Hospital suffering from a stroke.
 The album Stroke: Songs for Chris Knox was released in New Zealand on 16 November 2009.
 It features 33 artists performing Knox's songs.
 The album is a way for Knox's fans to contribute to the costs of his rehabilitation.
 All artists contributed their time and talent without charge.
 Artists include Jay Reatard, David Kilgour, The Mint Chicks, Shayne Carter, Yo La Tengo, Bonnie 'Prince' Billy, Bill Callahan, The Mountain Goats, The Bats, The Chills, The Verlaines, Jeff Mangum, The Nothing (including Chris), Tall Dwarfs and Lou Barlow.

 The Greenwich Village arts venue Le Poisson Rouge hosted a benefit concert for Knox on 6 May 2010.
 Artists included Jeff Mangum and Yo La Tengo, who both participated in the 2009 benefit album for Knox.

 Since his stroke, Knox has done a very small number of live appearances, for instance at the presentation of Stroke – Songs For Chris Knox in November 2009, on 22 April 2012, on 29 September 2012 in Auckland, with Rackets, as Knoxious and in support of Neutral Milk Hotel on 23 and 24 of November, 2013.

+In October 2025, Auckland University Press published a biography of Chris Knox, written by US-based author and academic Craig Robertson, who received Knox's blessing for the project before his stroke.
+Titled 'Chris Knox: Not Given Lightly', it runs to 455 pages, making extensive use of archive material, interviews and Knox's own work.